Serbia

 •[ normal ]

 Reissued after periodic review without changes.
-Exercise normal precautions in Montenegro.
-Read the country information page for additional information on travel to Montenegro.
-If you decide to travel to Montenegro: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
+Exercise normal precautions in the Federated States of Micronesia (FSM).
+Read the country information page for additional information on travel to the FSM.
+If you decide to travel to the FSM: Monitor available local news reports and be prepared to adjust your plans.
+The FSM has a limited media environment, so breaking news may only be available via social media or word of mouth.
+Visit the FSM government website if appropriate for non-health conditions.
+Visit the website for the Department of Health and Social Affairs for the latest information from the FSM Government on current public health concerns.
+Ensure your passport is valid for at least six months beyond your intended stay.
+Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
 Follow the Department of State on Facebook and X/Twitter.
-Review the Country Security Report for Montenegro.
+Review the Country Security Report for the Federated States of Micronesia (FSM) Prepare a contingency plan for emergency situations.
+Review the Traveler’s Checklist.
 Visit the CDC page for the latest Travel Health Information related to your travel.
-Prepare a contingency plan for emergency situations.
-Review the Traveler’s Checklist.

 |